 - Is Fifth Third Bank FDIC-insured?

-- Yes.
-Checking, savings, money market and CD accounts are FDIC-insured up to $250,000 per depositor.
+- Checking, savings, money market and CD accounts with Fifth Third Bank are FDIC-insured up to $250,000 per depositor.

-- Why is Fifth Third Bank called that?
+- Why is it named Fifth Third Bank?

-- What is now Fifth Third Bank was chartered as The Third National Bank in 1863 when it began doing business on Third and Walnut streets in Cincinnati.
+- What is now Fifth Third Bank was chartered as The Third National Bank in 1863 when it began doing business on Third and Walnut Street in Cincinnati, OH.
 It later merged with Fifth National Bank, becoming Fifth Third Bank.

 - Does Fifth Third Bank charge for wires?

-Rates are subject to change.
-Information on accounts is accurate as of Dec.
-10, 2020.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Apr.
+25, 2022.